abhibansal60/backend-mentorship/Readme.md

 ### How I approached the problem

 1. Went through the [task 2](#task-2) pointers
-2. Thought about coming up with 4 unique end points initially add,update,view,delete for each of the CRUD operations
+2. Thought about coming up with 4 unique endpoints initially add,update,view,delete for each of the CRUD operations
    1. But after giving a deeper thought I settled on having 4 endpoints with same name but different path or required operation
      - **/health** - GET : A health check endpoint for proving that app is up and running.
      - **/students/** - GET : Returns a JSON list(collection) of all the students in the database